AttackOnJasper/University-notes/psych253/psych253.md

 # PSYCH 253 Social Psychology

+## Module 6 Self
+- Self-reference effect (think about how something relates to self; memory)
+- Self-schemas

 ## Module 10 Social Comparison Theory
 ### Schachter's fear and affiliation studies
 - Thesis: fear is not an internal state; it's how we relate to other people